Childhood trauma: Prognosis

 Trauma affects all children differently (see stress in early childhood).
 Some children who experience trauma develop significant and long-lasting problems, while others may have minimal symptoms and recover more quickly.
-Studies have found that despite the broad impacts of trauma, children can and do recover, and that trauma-informed care and interventions produce better outcomes than “treatment as usual”.
-Trauma-informed care is defined as offering services or support in a way that addresses the special needs of people who have experienced trauma.
+Studies have found that despite the broad impacts of trauma, children can and do recover with appropriate interventions.
+Trauma-informed care tailors to the unique needs of those with trauma and produce better outcomes than standard treatments.
+Early and sustained support can significantly improve long-term emotional and psychological well-being for children affected by trauma.

 Types of trauma

-Emotional Abuse
+Emotional abuse

 Emotional abuse is often an understated form of trauma that can occur both overtly and covertly.
-Emotional abuse revolves around a pattern of emotional manipulation, abusive words, isolation, discretization, humiliation and more that tends to have an internalized effect on an individuals self-esteem, ideals, values and reality.
+Emotional abuse revolves around a pattern of emotional manipulation, abusive words, isolation, discretization, humiliation and more that tends to have an internalized effect on an individual's self-esteem, ideals, values and reality.
 Emotional abuse in children is a distinct issue in relation to childhood trauma and the effects it has on children when growing up in an emotionally abusive household or being in relation with emotionally abusive individuals.

 Bullying

 Bullying is any unprovoked action with the intention of harming, either physically or psychologically, someone who is considered to have less power, either physically or socially.
 Bullying is a form of harassment that is often repeated and habitual, and can happen in person or online.

-Bullying in childhood may inflict harm or distress and educational harm that can affect the later stage of adolescence.
-Bullying involvement, as victim, bully, bully/victim, or witness, can threaten the well-being of children.
-Bullying can be a risk factor for the development of an eating disorder, it can impact the functioning of the HPA axis, and it can impact functioning in adulthood.
-It increases the risk for physical problems such as inflammation, diabetes, and heart risk, and mental health problems such as anxiety, depression, agoraphobia, panic disorder, substance abuse, and PTSD.